skbkontur/carbon-c-relay/carbon-c-relay.md

 use of UDP or TCP to connect to the remote server.
 When omitted the connection defaults to an unwrapped TCP connection.  `type` can only be linemode at the moment.
+Optional `threads` can be used for threads number per cluster (default is 1).
-Optional `connections` can be used for connections number per server (default to 1).
+Optional `connections` can be used for connections number per server (default is 1).
 Optional `ttl` (minutes) can be used for periodical reconnecting all connections in one time (for example rebalance needed).
 Optional `threshold_start` and `threshold_end` is clusterwide options like global `threshold_start` and `threshold_end`.